birkenfeld/rick/README.md

 Also, all the sample code from the `code` directory comes from the C-INTERCAL distribution.
 See the CATALOG file there for an overview of programs.

+The idea of printing Mandelbrot while compiling is taken from PyPy.

 ## The interpreter

 The INTERCAL interpreter takes a source file, parses it into an AST (abstract